 The important thing to remember here is that people do not buy products and services.
 People buy benefits; they buy what a product will do for them.
 People don’t buy a book because they like the cover.
 They buy it for what is inside – for the benefit it will bring them by reading it.
 It might be for entertainment purposes or it might in some way make their lives better.

 Modified and applied to the church: People will come to your church for what it will do for them.
 Make certain that in your marketing efforts you describe, in detail, what the advantages and benefits are from attendance.
 This is done best by promoting a particular sermon series such as a series focusing on improving marriages, cleaning up financial pressures, bridging a gap between parents and children, and many other key areas of life.

 People buy to fulfill a need!
 There are 4 basic needs that drive buying decisions:

 - Physical Needs (The need to fix a problem in their life.)

 - Social Needs (The need to belong to something.)

 - Ego Needs (The need to feel important.)

 - Spiritual Needs (The need to connect and help others.)

 Getting people to come to church is not a guessing game.
-There is a formula that if followed and implemented correctly will yield a fruitful crop of new visitors ripe for the Holy Spirit to speak into their lives.
+There is a formula, that if followed and implemented correctly, will yield a fruitful crop of new visitors ripe for the Holy Spirit to speak to their lives.